 But the current reporting landscape is cluttered with data that does not always lead to better decisions.
-Although 92% of S&P companies were reporting ESG metrics by the end of 20201, there is still a "deficit of credibility and a surplus of confusion".2 Analysts believe that 40% of companies promote better ESG credentials than their actions justify.3 Deloitte conducted 25 interviews with global leaders from the investment community, business world, academia, and non-profit sector to determine what it will take to overcome the current reporting challenges and drive coordinated organizational market- and system-level behavior change.
+Although 92% of S&P companies were reporting ESG metrics by the end of 20201, there is still a "deficit of credibility and a surplus of confusion".2 Additionally, corporate executives say availability of quality data, and the need for additional resources and adequate technology are the main hurdles to greater ESG preparedness.3

+Deloitte conducted 25 interviews with global leaders from the investment community, business world, academia, and non-profit sector to determine what it will take to overcome the current reporting challenges and drive coordinated organizational market- and system-level behavior change.